 Dozens of custom-made wood crates arrived in a single shipping container.
 They arrived ahead of schedule at the port in Piraeus, not far from Athens.
-Good thing we shipped early since the container remained in the port for 2-week until a strike by dock workers ended.
+Good thing we shipped early since the container remained in the port for two weeks until a strike by dock workers ended.

-But the unusual was common in this project.
+Challenges were common in this project.
 Months before on my first trip to Athens to make arrangements for the installation, a rocket-propelled grenade struck the front of the embassy!
 I arrived just a day after this occurred.
 The rocket missed the American Seal it was aimed at and blasting into the ambassador’s private bathroom.
 No one was injured.
 The incident occurred early in the morning when no one was in the embassy.
 I was told that this is typical Greek protest, violent but not meant to injure anyone.
-The incident underscored the unique challenges we often face in art installation.
+The incident underscored the unique challenges we often face in overseas art installation.

 Once the container arrived at the embassy, its contents were lifted by crane over the embassy wall and placed around the foundation.

-The installation took 6 weeks including a week to correct errors in the concrete foundation.
+The installation took six weeks including a week to correct errors in the concrete foundation.

 What the Artist Says